alexmen656/control-studio-moonshoot/README copy 2.md

 For issues and questions:
 1. Check existing GitHub issues
+2. Review documentation in `/docs`
-2. Create a new issue with detailed information
+3. Create a new issue with detailed information

 ---